parizanov/Get-Data/README.md

 ---

-  This PowerShell module can be used in the process of data extraction from files or web sites by using regular expressions.
+  This PowerShell module can be used for data extraction from files or web sites by using regular expressions.